Texas-Tim/CyberSecurityPractice/PicoCTF/1. Easy Challenges/endianness/README.md

 Address:   0x00  0x01  0x02  0x03
 Value:     12    34    56    78

-#### Step 1
+## Investigation - Little and Big Endian
 Start the instance and `netcat` into the instance.
 We are presented with a problem: ```You need to find both the little endian and big endian representations of a word.
 If you get both correct, you will receive the flag.```

 My word was `hujwq`

-#### Step 2
-Solving the little endianness of hujwq is a little ambiguous.
+Solving the little endianness of `hujwq` is a little ambiguous.
 We know that to find our solution, we will need to start with the end and work backwards.
 However, it's not clear whether you need hexadecimal representation or something else.
 My first attempt to provide qwjuh as the answer did not work.
 So let's try the conversion to hex.

 Transformation to hex can be done multiple ways, I will use the following: `word.encode().hex()` which results in `68756a7771`.
 As we've learned this is the Big Endian hex representation of `hujwq`.
 The Little Endian is just the reverse.
 Reversing the process we get `71776a7568`